Vityaz (ATV): Military use

 The DT-10P and DT-30P ATVs are widely used by Russian troops deployed in challenging environmental regions, on islands (for transporting army elements, ammunition, equipment, FOLs and installation of weapon systems).
 Because of low ground pressure, the vehicle is theoretically immune to certain types of AT mines.

 ATVs are indispensable as recovery vehicles, since they have a high pull ratio (approximately 500 kN for the DT-30P) and can approach a stuck or damaged vehicle from any direction in bad road conditions.
 The DT-10P and DT-30P transporters are very efficient as part of search and rescue teams operating in extreme conditions (bad roads, floods, snow-drifts, land and snow slides and large-scale destruction) when it is necessary to evacuate people, animals, and various cargoes up to 30 ton by weight, or transport rescue teams, medical personnel, various equipment and food to the affected area.

-Two DT-30's were destroyed by Ukrainian forces near Kharkiv during the 2022 Russian invasion of Ukraine.
+Ukrainian forces claimed that two DT-30s were destroyed near Kharkiv during the 2022 Russian invasion of Ukraine.
+As of December 2024, the Oryx open-source intelligence website lists 1 DT-30 and one DT-10PM as destroyed and a further three DT-30 as captured by Ukrainian forces.